ftc16072/Decode25-26/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Each of the clones would then appear along side each other in the Android Studio module list, together with the FtcRobotController module (and the original TeamCode module).

-Selective Team phones can then be programmed by selecting the desired Module from the pulldown list prior to clicking to the green Run arrow.
+Selective Team phones can then be programmed by selecting the desired Module from the pull down list prior to clicking to the green Run arrow.

 Warning:  This is not for the inexperienced Software developer.